With or without replacement? Sampling uncertainty in Shepp's urn scheme: Introduction

 Given the success and closed-form nature of such continuous-time approximations, we choose not to tackle the discrete version of our problem directly, instead formulating and solving the continuous-time analog.
 In such a setting, uncertainty about the true sampling procedure manifests itself in uncertainty about the drift of the underlying (cumulative sum) process.
 In particular, the process is believed to be either a Brownian bridge pinning to $a$ (if sampling is done \emph{without} replacement) or a Brownian motion with drift $a$ (if sampling is done \emph{with} replacement), and the optimal stopper must learn about which it is over time.
-Despite this additional uncertainty, we find that the problem admits a closed-form solution when $a=0$ and, remarkably, the optimal strategy is found to coincide with the optimal strategy of the classical problem (where the sampling procedure/drift is known with certainty).
+Despite this additional uncertainty, we find that the problem has a closed-form solution when $a=0$ and, remarkably, the optimal strategy is found to coincide with the optimal strategy of the classical problem (where the sampling procedure/drift is known with certainty).
 The expected payout, however, is lower due to the additional uncertainty present.
 When $a\neq 0$, the problem is more complicated and a richer solution structure emerges (with multiple optimal stopping boundaries possible).

-Finally, we note that Brownian bridges play a key role in many areas of statistics and probability theory and they have also found many applications in the field of finance.
+This note therefore contributes to the literature on both optimally stopping a Brownian bridge (e.g., \cite{S,F,EW,EV2,BCSY,AM,ES}) and optimal stopping in the presence of incomplete information (e.g., \cite{EL,EV,EV3,Ga,G,JP1,JP2}).
+We also note that Brownian bridges have found many applications in the field of finance.
 For example, they have been used to model the so-called stock pinning effect (see \cite{AL}), and the dynamics of certain arbitrage opportunities (see \cite{BS1,LL}).
 In both settings, the existence of the underlying economic force (creating the pinning) is more often than not uncertain.
 Hence, the additional uncertainty considered in this note may find application in more realistic modelling of these market dynamics.